 A digital library of photographs of England's Listed Buildings.

 JISC: Internet for Audio, Video & Image searching

 NTRS provides access to the NIX Collection of citations, images, photos, movies and videos downloaded from the NASA Image eXchange (the images are generally available for educational and information purposes but please check the copyright statement with each individual image).
 The site also includes citations and documents created or sponsored by NASA, and its predecesoor, NACA, from 1915 to date.

-An online video resource with a broad range of programmes on civil engineering subjects, including case studies, technical guidance and interviews with leading industry figures.
-Registration required.
+The NBS (National Building Specification) website includes a broad range of programmes on civil engineering subjects, including case studies, technical guidance and interviews with leading industry figures.